How to Wire Fire Alarm System

 Step 6: Wire the Smoke Detector

-The alarm and the harness are the two components of the smoke detector.
+The smoke detector’s two components are the alarm and the harness.
 Your electrician will connect the nearest electrical box’s black, white, and red wires to the wiring harness.

 Step 7: Put It All Together

 Your electrician will screw the mounting plate to the electrical box once the smoke detectors have been connected.
 The wire harness is then fastened to the smoke alarm’s rear.
-With a fast twist, the device is ready to use when the notches on the notice’s back match those on the base.
+The device is ready to use with a fast twist when the notches on the notice’s back match those on the base.

 Step 8: Connect to the Circuit

-The electrician will then connect the smoke detector cable to the circuit, and the electrician will pigtail the wires into the course.
+The electrician will connect the smoke detector cable to the circuit and pigtail the wires into the course.
 Once the lines are connected, it is time to turn on the circuit again and set up your new hardwired smoke alarms.